 Gibraltar operates a territoriality-based tax system.
 Income tax is charged on income that accrues in or derives from Gibraltar.
-The Income Tax Act 2010 (the 2010 Act) was designed to introduce a competitive, internationally compliant tax regime.
-It provides for corporate taxes on profits at 10 per cent.
+The Income Tax Act 2010 (2010 Act) was designed to introduce a competitive, internationally compliant tax regime.
+It provides for corporate taxes on profits at a rate of 12.5 per cent.

 Gibraltar has no wealth taxes or any taxes on capital gains, inheritance or gifts.
 Gibraltar does not levy value added tax (VAT) and is exempt from the provisions of the Customs Union.
 This has provided a number of interesting planning opportunities.
 It represents a real advantage to companies based in Gibraltar that can access services externally without incurring any liability to VAT.

-The test for determining whether income accrues in, or is derived from Gibraltar follows the established jurisprudence set out in various leading UK Privy Council decisions (binding in Gibraltar in the absence of any Gibraltar cases) and related authorities.2 Regard must, therefore, be had to the whole of the activities undertaken, where these take place and which activities give rise to the income in question.
+The test for determining whether income accrues in or is derived from Gibraltar follows the established jurisprudence set out in various leading UK Privy Council decisions (binding in Gibraltar in the absence of any Gibraltar cases) and related authorities.2 Regard must, therefore, be had of the whole of the activities undertaken, where these take place and which activities give rise to the income in question.